douglasmarsalis/mod-1-marketing-agency/README.md

 ##Description

-- As a web developer, I want to assist the marketing agency client, So that their site is optimized for search engines.
+- First item As a web developer, I want to assist the marketing agency client, So that their site is optimized for search engines.
-- I want to review the source code and make changes to the code as needed.
+- Second item I want to review the source code and make changes to the code as needed.
-- I will comment on the changes that I made above the code.
+- Third item I will comment on the changes that I made above the code.
-- I will make sure the code follows industry standards and make sure the code will be cleaner than before.
+- Fourth item I will make sure the code follows industry standards and make sure the code will be cleaner than before.
-- I will add additional code as needed to help the disabled and to improve SEO.
+- Fifth item I will add additional code as needed to help the disabled and to improve SEO.
-- I will look for additional problems and fix those issues.
+- Sixth item I will look for additional problems and fix those issues.
-- This webpage will be reviewed by the client to meet their standards.
+- Seventh item This webpage will be reviewed by the client to meet their standards.
-- By building this webpage, it also helped me to learn inforamtion on HTML, CSS, Git, GitHub, README markdown information, and Deployment.
+- Eighth item By building this webpage, it also helped me to learn inforamtion on HTML, CSS, Git, GitHub, README markdown information, and Deployment.

 ##User Story

-- AS A marketing agency
+AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 ##Acceptance Criteria